 If there’s one thing that nobody is crowing about with regards to Soylent, it’s its taste.
 At best, most people consider the taste of Soylent powder as neutral.
 It is hard to describe its flavor, but more than a few people have compared its taste to half and half, with a slightly gritty texture.
 Since Soylent powder is only available unflavored, this is to be expected.

 The drink versions, on the other hand, do taste better.
-The non-caffeinated version comes in Original and Cacao flavors (the nectar flavor was recently discontinued) and its taste have been described as milk with a vanilla tinge.
+The non-caffeinated version comes in Original and Cacao flavors (the nectar flavor was recently discontinued) and its taste have been described as milk with a vanilla flavour.
 The Cacao flavor, of course, has an additional taste of chocolate fudge.

 The flavoring in Soylent comes from small amounts of sucralose (better known as Splenda), plus other natural flavors.